Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 # Protocol Overview

-From a networking perspective, the protocol in this document follows a client-server architecture with a central *Transparency Log*, acting as a server, which holds the authoritative copy of all information and exposes endpoints that allow clients to query or modify stored data.
+From a networking perspective, KT follows a client-server architecture with a central *Transparency Log*, acting as a server, which holds the authoritative copy of all information and exposes endpoints that allow clients to query or modify stored data.
 Clients coordinate with each other through the server by uploading their own public keys and downloading the public keys of other clients.
 Clients are expected to maintain relatively little state, limited only to what is required to interact with the log and ensure that it is behaving honestly.

 From an application perspective, KT works as a versioned key-value database.
 Clients insert key-value pairs into the database where, for example, the key is